What the Christchurch Killer’s Manifesto Tells Us About the Radicalization of White Men

 2. Tarrant Was Radicalized on the Internet.

 “From where did you receive/research/develop your beliefs?”
 Tarrant asks himself.
 “The internet, of course,” he replies.
 “You will not find the truth anywhere else.”
-The sarcastic tone is typical of the manifesto, but it’s also obvious he means it.
+The sarcastic tone is typical of the manifesto, but all evidence seems to indicate that he means it.
 While the overall notion of the “Great Replacement” is not new, the internet provides ample vectors to stoke hysterical resentment into violent calls to action.

 At this point, Tarrant’s internet radicalization is a familiar story.
 Last fall, research institute Data and Society published a study identifying a YouTube ecosystem it termed the Alternate Influence Network — a group of content creators ranging from Canadian psychologist Jordan Peterson to self-avowed white nationalist Richard Spencer, united by their disdain for feminists and other social justice advocates.
 While not all of these individuals identify as far-right, the regularity with which they collaborate across the network has the effect of nudging even the most extreme viewpoints into the realm of acceptable discourse.
 As Rebecca Lewis, a PhD student affiliated with Data and Society puts it, “Social networking between influencers makes it easy for audience members to be incrementally exposed to, and come to trust, ever more extremist political positions.”